-The Endowment has an investment in Exercise Fund of \$2,507,372 and \$2,308,563 at December 31, 2014 and December 31, 2013, respectively.
+The Endowment has an investment in a debt focused fund of \$2,528,219 and \$2,507,372 at December 31, 2015 and 2014, respectively.
 The Endowment has no future funding commitments for this fund.
 The Endowment may redeem certain portions of its investment quarter end.
 The fund is a special situation fund that seeks to earn superior risk-adjusted returns while emphasizing preservation of capital.
 The fund's investment strategies are primarily in the leveraged issuer, distressed debt, and reorganized equity markets of North America and Europe, in addition to other markets including Australia and New Zealand.
 The fund invests primarily in public debt and equity securities, bank debt and vendor payables.

-The Endowment has an investment in Fund of \$2,181,172 and \$2,074,296 at December 31, 2014 and December 31, 2013, respectively.
+The Endowment has an investment in an absolute return fund of \$2,225,281 and \$2,181,173 at December 31, 2015 and 2014, respectively.
 The Endowment has no future funding commitments for this fund.
-The Endowment may not redeem their shares, in whole or in part, until an effective 24 months following the date the shares were purchased, initial redemption date.
+The Endowment may not redeem their shares, in whole or in part, until an effective 24 months following the date the shares were purchased, the initial redemption date.
 Beginning the next year after the initial redemption date, 50% of the shares held may be redeemed on each successive annual anniversary.
-The fund currently seeks to achieve its investment objectives through the investment of substantial portion of its assets in Cayman Islands company, which in turn invests and trades primarily in fixed income securities worldwide and in derivatives on those securities.
+The fund currently seeks to achieve its investment objectives through the investment of substantial portion of its assets in a master fund, that invests and trades primarily in fixed income securities worldwide and in derivatives on those securities.
 Options, futures, forward contracts, swaps, and other derivatives comprise a substantial portion of the fund's portfolio.

-The Endowment has an investment in Fund of \$2,208,542 \$2,114,313 at December 31, 2014 and December 31, 2013, respectively.
+The Endowment has an investment in a global financial markets fund of \$2,219,272 and \$2,208,542 at December 31, 2015 and 2014, respectively.
 The Endowment has no future funding commitments for this fund.
 The Endowment may not redeem their shares, in whole or in part, until 1 year after purchase.
 Beginning the next year after, 25% of the shares held may be redeemed on each successive annual anniversary.
 The fund's principal strategy is to identify and exploit inefficiencies in global financial markets while minimizing exposure to market risk through hedging and other investment strategies that are general intended not to be market-sensitive.

-The Endowment has an investment in Fund of \$1,587,623 and \$1,583,635 at December 31, 2014 and December 31, 2013, respectively.
+The Endowment has an investment in a global multi-disciplinary fund of \$1,821,940 and \$1,587,624 at December 31, 2015 and 2014, respectively.
 The Endowment has no future funding commitments for this fund.
 The Endowment may not redeem their shares, in whole or in part, until 1 year after purchase.
 Beginning the next quarter, shares may be redeemed without penalty.
 The fund seeks to profit from a global multi-disciplinary approach that uses a variety of trading strategies, including, but not limited to, model-based trading and discretionary and relative value trading.
 The fund invests in a broad array of securities and derivatives under a range of different market scenarios.

-The Endowment has an investment in Fund of \$2,484,172 and \$2,309,450 at December 31, 2014 and December 31, 2013, respectively.
+The Endowment has an investment in a long/short investments fund of \$2,415,438 and \$2,484,172 at December 31, 2015 and 2014, respectively.
 The Endowment has no future funding commitments for this fund.
-The Endowment may redeem their shares, in whole or in part, as of any calendar quarter-end.
+The Endowment may redeem their shares, in whole or in part, as of any calendar quarterend.
 However, only 25% of the shares may be redeemed each quarter.
 The fund seeks to deliver superior absolute returns by employing global and opportunistic long/short strategy for investing in distressed debt, value equities and event equities.